eamena-project/eamena-arches-dev/dbs/database.eamena/data/reference_data/README.md

   - eamenaR mapping file `ids.csv` (see [eamenaR documentation](https://github.com/eamena-project/eamenaR#correspondances-between-concept-labels-and-uuids))

 * [mds-template.xlsx](mds/mds-template.xlsx):
 	- an editable XLSX file with the list of HP fields with their UUID and a "Yes" mark if these fields belong to the mds.
-This file is considered to be the authorative document for mds.
+This file is considered the authoritative document for MDS.

 * [mds-template-readonly.tsv](mds/mds-template-readonly.tsv):
 	- a read-only TSV file with the list of HP fields with their UUID and a "Yes" mark if these fields belong to the mds.
 This files results from the automatic export of [mds-template.xlsx](mds/mds-template.xlsx), it will be overwrite each time 'mds-template.xlsx' is updated)

 **Level of aggregation**

-It means that fields, and field and field values (`level3`, the thinnest) can be aggregated and sum up into broader categories (`level2` and `level1`, the broadest).
+This indicates that fields, including field values (`level3`, the most detailed level), can be aggregated into broader categories (`level2` and `level1`, the most general levels).

-### Groups of fields, fields and field values descriptions
+### Field descriptions

-#### Fields

-Thinner cateories (`level3`) colored by groups: [[fields-description.html](https://eamena-project.github.io/eamena-arches-dev/dbs/database.eamena/data/reference_data/mds/fields-description.html)]
+Thinner categories (`level3`) colored by groups: [[fields-description.html](https://eamena-project.github.io/eamena-arches-dev/dbs/database.eamena/data/reference_data/mds/fields-description.html)]

 <p align="center">
   <img alt="img-name" src="https://github.com/eamena-project/eamena-arches-dev/blob/main/www/arches-v7-hp-data-field-descriptions.png" width="600">